Ravenbrook/mps/procedure/review.rst

 - not to confer until `.log`_

-- not to check using diffs (`.check.diff.not`_) and how to avoid it [This may need even more emphasis and a rationale, since GitHub makes it such an easy pitfall.
-RB 2023-02-28]
+- to check the document *as it will be after the change* and not only check diffs (`.check.diff.not`_), and especially to not get distracted by the "Files changed" tab in a GitHub pull request

 - to open and apply `proc.review.check`_

 - to avoid finishing `pull request reviews`_ or submitting `pull